Barnyvic/Barnyvic/README.md

 - 👋 Hi, I’m @Barnyvic
-- 👀 I’m interested in ... fullstack web development
+- 👀  fullstack web development
-- 🌱 I’m currently learning ... javascript
+- 🌱 I’m currently learning ...
+Typescript
-- 💞️ I’m looking to collaborate on ... building a  working website
+- 💞️ I’m looking to collaborate on ... building a   website and software application
-- 📫 How to reach me ...09094434905
+- 📫 How to reach me ...09094434905,09150522355

 <!---
 Barnyvic/Barnyvic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.